sylverieherbert/sylverieherbert.github.io/_pages/cv.md

 Research papers in progress
 ======
-Replicability of a journal: a comprehensive overview'' (joint with H. Kingi, F. Stanchi and L.Vilhuber) Strategic Communication with Heterogeneous Beliefs'
+>Replicability of a journal: a comprehensive overview< (joint with H. Kingi, F. Stanchi and L.Vilhuber)
+>Strategic Communication with Heterogeneous Beliefs<

 Research Experience and other employment